rocicorp/diff-server/README2.md

 ## Step 3: Client-Side Pull

 Back on the client-side, the `Commit()` call has just returned with a new head that should become the head of the `remote` dataset.
 This is trival.
-We trust the server and this makes no changes to our local state, so we just `noms sync` the server's `master` dataset to our `remote` dataset, which pulls all the relevant chunks and we're done.
+We trust the server and this makes no changes to our local state, so we just `noms sync` the server's `local` dataset to our `remote` dataset, which pulls all the relevant chunks and we're done.

 ## Step 4: Client-Side Rebase